 Orientation for all new students is conducted prior to the first day of class.
-During this orientation, required paperwork will be completed and executed along with a recap of important information concerning administrative, educational and placement policies and procedures that each student will need during instruction.
+During this orientation, required paperwork will be completed and executed along with a recap of important information concerning administrative, educational and placement policies and procedures that each student will need during the course of instruction.